Leah Kang, and

-This class will be divided into two sections of 24 students, and each of the sections will be supervised and graded by two of the professors.
+This class will be divided into three sections of 24 students, and each of the sections will be supervised and graded by two of the professors.
 Students will be randomly assigned to a section of 24 students on or before the first day of the class.
 They will receive their section assignment from the professors.
-Joint lectures and cross-section negotiations shared by the two sections will enrich the students' experiences in the course.
+Joint lectures and cross-section negotiations shared by the three sections will enrich the students' experiences in the course.

 ATTENDANCE IS MANDATORY AT ALL CLASS SESSIONS.
 All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class and must attend each class session in its entirety.